nautes-labs/website/src/en/guide/user-guide/environment.md

 ### Create Product

-Environments belong to products, so you need to create at least one [product](product.md).
+Environments belong to products, so you need to create at least one [product](product.md#create-product-api).

 ### Register Runtime Cluster

-It is essential to associate the environment with a deployment runtime cluster, you need to register at least one [runtime cluster](deploy-an-application.md).
+An environment needs to be related to a runtime cluster in order to host the product's runtime environment, so you need to register at least one [physical runtime cluster](cluster.md#register-physical-clusterapi) or one [virtual runtime cluster](cluster.md#register-virtual-clusterapi).

 ## Create and Update Environment (API)

-### Compose Environment Creation or Update Request
+### Compose Create and Update Environment Request

 Compose an API request example by API definition `Environment_SaveEnvironment` and add the access token as a request header.